 Single-subject teachers, on the other hand, see multiple groups of students and grade levels throughout the year.
 These teachers are the minority in most elementary schools, and typically teach the special-area or elective subjects: art, music, physical education, computer, and library.
 However, in middle and high schools, almost all teachers are single-subject teachers.

-Because requirements vary from state to state, you should check the Department of Education (DOE) website for the state in which you plan to teach.
+Because requirements vary from state to state, you should check the Department of Education (DOE) website for the state in which you plan to apply for a teaching job.
 This assures that you’ll meet the requirements without taking unnecessary steps.
 You may have to do some navigating to find the information you’re looking for.
 For example, California’s DOE website contains a “Professional Learning” tab and a menu item labeled “Become a Teacher,” but the actual credential requirements are found on the state’s Commission on Teacher Credentialing website.

-When you think about all your must-do’s that you need to complete in order to start a teaching profession, you may quickly feel overwhelmed.
-To help you focus and stay on track, make a career plan that lays out everything you must do to meet the requirements.
+When you think about all your must-do's that you need to complete in order to start a teaching profession, you may quickly feel overwhelmed.
+To help you focus and stay on track, make a career plan that lays out everything you must do to meet the requirements such as getting licensure or going through a teacher certification course.
 Your state may provide resources that walk you through the process.
-The California DOE created a website, Teach California, where you’ll find a career planning tool.
 Based on whether you’re a high school or college student, have a bachelor’s degree, are changing careers or licensed in another state, the tool tells you how to proceed.

 But knowing ahead of time what you want to teach allows you to choose a degree and teacher education program that relates to your career and perhaps integrates teacher training – which will save you time.
 These bachelor’s degrees are commonly held by PreK-12 teachers: